-Recommendation Complies Deviates Explanation 4.1.6.
-The Committee recommends that the company has the option to reclaim, in whole or in part, variable remuneration from the board of directors and the executive management if the remuneration granted, earned or paid was based on information, which subsequently proves to be incorrect, or if the recipient acted in bad faith in respect of other matters, which implied payment of a too large variable remuneration. ÷ GreenMobility does not comply with recommendation 4.1.6.
+Recommendation Complies Deviates Explanation 4.1.5.
+The Committee recommends that members of the board of directors are not remunerated with share options and warrants. √ 4.1.6.
+The Committee recommends that the company has the option to reclaim, in whole or in part, variable remuneration from the board of directors and the executive management if the remuneration granted, earned or paid was based on information, which subsequently proves to be incorrect, or if the recipient acted in bad faith in respect of other matters, which implied payment of a too large variable remuneration. .
+GreenMobility does not comply with recommendation 4.1.6.
 GreenMobility does currently not have the ability to reclaim variable remuneration.
 GreenMobility is not currently entitled to reclaim variable remuneration paid to members of the Executive Management and the Board of Directors.
 When entering into new agreements on variable remuneration, the Company may decide to include the right to reclaim variable remuneration, in full or in part, if the basis on which the variable remuneration was paid proves to be manifestly misstated.
 5. Risk management 5.1.
 Identification of risks and transparency about other relevant information 5.1.1.
 The Committee recommends that the board of directors based on the company's strategy and business model considers, for instance, the most significant strategic, business, accounting and liquidity risks.
-The company should in the management commentary give an account of these risks and the company's risk management. $\checkmark$ 5.1.2.
-The Committee recommends that the board of directors establishes a whistleblower scheme, giving the employees and other stakeholders the opportunity to report serious violations or suspicion thereof in an expedient and confidential manner, and that a procedure is in place for handling such whistleblower cases. ÷ GreenMobility has initiated the process of establishing a whistleblower scheme which is expected to be in place during the first half of 2022.
+The company should in the management commentary give an account of these risks and the company's risk management. √

+Recommendation Complies Deviates Explanation 5.1.2.
+The Committee recommends that the board of directors establishes a whistleblower scheme, giving the employees and other stakeholders the opportunity to report serious violations or suspicion thereof in an expedient and confidential manner, and that a procedure is in place for handling such whistleblower cases. √